Shenzhen Middle School: Radio Station

 The radio station named Fenghuazijin (风华子衿广播站) is an official on-campus broadcast station of Shenzhen Middle School.
 It mainly broadcasts news, literature, music, and critiques written by members of the radio station, with over two thousand listeners.

+ACES Studio

+The ACES Studio, which is as known as the "Shenzhen Middle School Campus Television(深圳中学校园电视台)", is a semi-official organization that focuses on making videos related to the school.
+They often cooperate with the school administration to record various activities held in SMS.

 Nova Monthly

 Nova Monthly is a bilingual school magazine published monthly in English and Chinese.
 It focuses on translating thought-provoking articles in American and English publications into Chinese.
 As a cultural ambassador, it aims to highlight the wisdom and sparkling ideas of oversea countries and build a bridge connecting the West and East.
 Nova Monthly contains 5 interdisciplinary columns: "Living", "Sports", "Entertainment", "Technology," and "Column X".

+Nova Monthly no longer exist in Shenzhen Middle School now.

 Nirvana News

 Nirvana News (涅槃新闻) was an independent campus news outlet established and run exclusively by students.
 It reported on various campus events, and aimed to provide an impartial and objective portrait of campus affairs in Shenzhen Middle School.

 Nirvana News had emerged from Nirvana Weekly (涅槃周刊), which was a comprehensive Chinese magazine first published by Shenzhen Middle School students in November 2009.
 Being an unaffiliated and non-profit magazine, Nirvana Weekly aimed to deliver intramural and extramural information with fine quality, spread contemporary citizen ideals, and solicit consideration and discussion among its readers.
 The magazine's motto was "Through the darkest dark, may we see the light. (越万里之溟濛兮，见凤之流光)" In a report published in June 2011, it was dubbed the most daring publication in China, and that most of the mainstream publications couldn't match its outspokenness.

 However, due to its mismanagement, the Nirvana News was ordered to dissolve by the Council of Association Union that is in charge of association affairs in 2023.